 Why?
 It’s about intent.
 If you aim your SEO at only one point of the marketing funnel, such as the awareness stage, you’ll see a glut of results in that section.
 That can translate to poor performance further down the funnel.
 It also means users coming in at different points on the funnel may have a poor user journey.

 This isn’t rocket science, but it’s important to consider properly.
 Top of funnel content includes items such as podcasts, blog posts and webinars.
 The middle of the funnel?
 You’re looking at white-papers and guides.
 The bottom of the funnel is best-supported content-wise by vendor comparisons, referrals and testimonials.

 Get it right, and you’ll see a spike in your rankings and general search visibility.

 What do you think of when the word ‘content’ floats up in a discussion?
 For most people, they instantly jump to the idea of written text.
-Understandable, but not always right; written text isn’t always going to match well to the intent – and the text written as a result of it in a search query – of the user.
+Understandable, but not always right.
+Written text isn’t always going to match well to buyer intent.

 Diversifying your content is great because it will cover your funnel basics while also increasing your chances to rank for a number of different queries – all the while giving your readers and prospects the best options to choose from for reading and understanding your offering.